Inquiries: (866) 296-3716

 Community Administrator, Cedar Hill Continuing Care Community

 Looking for an Assisted Living Community for your parents can be an overwhelming experience.
-In many ways, looking for the right Assisted Living Community is like finding the right college.
-This article gives great advice on what to think about and what to look when beginning the search for the right Assisted Living Community for your loved one. for your parents is an overwhelming experience.
+This article gives great advice on what to think about and what to look when beginning the search for the right Assisted Living Community for your loved one.
 In many ways, looking for the right assisted living is like finding the right college.
 A college is a place where students live 24/7, they are away from your eyes, and they are there for years.
 And so it is with an assisted living or nursing home.
 This is why this choice can be just as a difficult as finding the right school.

 Below I break the decision down to a step by step process where often the right decision often becomes clear.

 First, some definitions.
 A nursing home offers 24-hour a day staffing that always includes a licensed nurse.
 This article is not about finding a nursing home.

 An independent living stand-alone – no assisted living – usually only has staff on during the day and does not have around the clock staffing.
 Any personal assistance you need for you parents must be brought in.
 This article is not about finding this type of residence.

 An assisted living center has staff on site 24/7, but it often does not have a licensed nurse on site during evening, weekend, or night hours.
 This is true of residential care as well.
 Some assisted living communities combine independent and assisted living in one building.
 This article is about finding the right assisted living community for your parent.